 I’m a savory gal and some years I don’t bother with dessert until the day after Christmas or Thanksgiving, much to the confusion and suspicion of everyone else in my family.

-My mother-in-law is a wonderful baker and is happy to veganize the pumpkin pie for Thanksgiving this year, but when I host at Christmas I have my eye on these sweet beauties.
+My mother-in-law is a wonderful baker and is happy to veganize the pumpkin pie for Thanksgiving, but when I host at Christmas I have my eye on these sweet beauties.

 Raw Pumpkin White Chocolate Tart

 Flowers in the Salad is a joy to follow on Instagram.
 This Pumpkin White Chocolate Tart is but one of many stunning sweets and desserts on her website (her No-Bake Mocha Tart with Hazelnuts is another strong contender).